Overview - 2019/2020

 Lawrence Kinlin School of Business: 519-452-4290

-Program DescriptionAgri-Business Management is a one-year graduate certificate program designed for people who wish to enter a career in the agricultural sector at the supervisory level, or to manage relationships in an agri-business environment typical of a sales, lending or other agricultural services role.
+Program DescriptionAgri-Business Management is a one-year Graduate Certificate program designed for people who wish to enter a career in the agricultural sector at the supervisory level, or to manage relationships in an agri-business environment typical of a sales, lending or other agricultural services role.
 The curriculum delivers training in accounting & finance, small business marketing, social media marketing, human resources, relationship management, sales, food safety & traceability, occupational health & safety, safe handling & application of pesticides, and modern precision technologies such as GPS and drone applications.
-Delivery methods include seminar, workshop, lecture, online, and field trip; and includes a field placement in an agri-business environment.
+Delivery methods include seminar, workshop, lecture, online, field trip; and includes a field placement in an agri-business environment.

 - This program is offered in partnership with the Western Fair District and classes will take place at The Western Fair District in the Grandstand building.

 - Due to the nature of this program it will run as three levels for a total of thirty-six weeks.
 Level 1 and 2 will be fifteen weeks in duration and Level 3 will be six weeks.

 - A laptop computer is to be purchased by the student approximately $1200.00.
 The cost of the laptop is included in the General Expenses stated in the Fee Schedule.